micmejia/bible-dump/AMPC/Acts/Acts 15.md

-And after there had been a long debate, Peter got up and said to them, Brethren, you know that quite a while ago God made a choice _or_ selection from among you, that by my mouth the Gentiles should hear the message of the Gospel [concerning the [^c]attainment through Christ of salvation in the kingdom of God] and believe (credit and place their confidence in it).
+And after there had been a long debate, Peter got up and said to them, Brethren, you know that quite a while ago God made a choice _or_ selection from among you, that by my mouth the Gentiles should hear the message of the Gospel [concerning the attainment through Christ of salvation in the kingdom of God] and believe (credit and place their confidence in it).